rwanyoike/srb2kart-server-docker/README.md

 ### Data Directory

-The `~/.srb2kart` directory is symlinked to `/data` inside the container.
-You can mount a directory on your host (with configuration files, mods, etc.) to the `/data` directory in the container.
+The `~/.srb2kart` directory is linked to `/data` inside the container.
+You can mount a directory from your host (containing configuration files, mods, etc.) to the `/data` directory in the container.

-[For example](https://github.com/rwanyoike/gamersnights-srb2kart/tree/main/data), you can create a directory on your host with the necessary configuration files and mods, and then mount it to the `/data` directory in the container.
+For example, create a directory on your host with the necessary files:

 ```shell
 $ tree host-srb2kart-data/